 Rather than picking a specific time, such as 14.30, the date box with intervals lets the agent select an interval.

 An interval can be as long or short as you want.
 It could be 15 minutes or an hour, for example.
 You can also limit the number of callbacks (or other types of appointment) that can be booked to each interval.

-Take the example below.
 When the agent clicks in the date box with intervals box, they see a dialog box that lets them pick a half-hour slot.
 The number in each slot shows the remaining number of callbacks that can be booked to that interval.
-Monday at 12 noon, for example, has been fully booked and no more callbacks can be booked for then.
+Monday at 12 noon, for example, might be fully booked and no more callbacks can be booked for then.

-In our Interval Manager, you can set a typical weekly pattern for intervals and then override this as and when required, for example by preventing the booking of callbacks at times when some of your agents will be off the phone and in training.
+In our Interval Manager, you can set a typical weekly pattern for intervals and then override this as and when required, such as by preventing the booking of callbacks at times when some of your agents will be off the phone and in training.